As an Amazon Associate I earn from qualifying purchases.

 That’s my kind of recipe right there!

-These may be my new favorite way to enjoy Andes mints (next to that puppy chow– seriously– you want this book), and I know that even if you’re not a mint chocolate lover, you know someone who is, and that person will love you even more if you bake them these cookies.
+These may be my absolute favorite way to enjoy Andes mints, and I know that even if you’re not a mint chocolate lover, you know someone who is, and that person will love you even more if you bake them these cookies.

 And remember– less than 30 minutes from start to finish.
 How can you refuse a recipe that easy?!